jishan900/Hotel-Booking-Cancellation-Prediction-Using-Bayesian-Modeling/README.md

 availability, and room type to identify patterns that contribute to positive experiences.
 Implement strategies to enhance customer satisfaction and encourage repeat bookings.

-# Need to change variables name in JN.
 # Train test shape
 # Need to use plot for visualizations.
 V.V.I